Are you more likely to catch the flu this season? What about your family members or colleagues?

 Keep hand sanitizer with you at all times in case you can’t get to a sink.

 Remember, the flu is spread by people who are already infected.
-The most common "hot spots" for the virus are surfaces that an infected person has touched and rooms where she's been recently, especially areas where the person has sneezed.
+The most common "hot spots" for the virus are surfaces that an infected person has touched and rooms where they've been recently, especially areas where the person has sneezed.

 Not Taking Care of Yourself